mikaelkrief/VSTS-DevOps-Labs/docker/readme.md

 ## Pre-requisites

-1.  **Microsoft Azure Account**: You need a valid and active azure account for the labs.
+1.  **Microsoft Azure Account**: You need a valid and active azure account for this lab.

 2. You need a **Visual Studio Team Services Account** and <a href="https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate">Personal Access Token</a>.